Nicolas Bouliane

 5. Release

 All About Berlin’s content is under source control, so I can work on different things at the same time.
-For example, I can make all sorts of small changes on the main branch and work on a new series of guides in another branch.
+For example, I can make all sorts of small changes on the main branch and work on a new series of guides in a separate branch.

 Git branches

-When my work is ready, I merge it onto the main branch and deploy it.
+When my work is ready, I merge it into the main branch and deploy it.

-Some tasks affect dozens of pages, and bring hundreds of little changes.
+Some tasks bring hundreds of little changes to dozens of pages.

 After the release, I follow a post-release checklist.
-The first day mostly involves telling a lot of people what I just did, and bringing attention to my work.
+The first day mostly involves telling a lot of people what I just did and bringing attention to my work.
+I also try to involve experts in a final round of revisions, and make sure that every little detail is done right.

 I also release the by-products of my work.
 I open source as much code as possible.
 I really wish I could open source the website itself with all its content.
 It would open things up to contributors.
 However, the hostile nature of the web means that illicit copies of the website would spring up within a week.